open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The MeterProvider MUST provide a way to register Views, and here are the
 inputs:

+* The `name` of the View (optional).
+If not provided, the Instrument `name` would be used by default.
 * The Instrument selection criteria (required), which covers:
   * The `name` of the Meter (optional).
   * The `version` of the Meter (optional).
   * The `schema_url` of the Meter (optional).
   * The `name` of the Instrument (required).
-* The `name` of the View (optional).
-If not provided, the Instrument `name` would be used by default.
-* The `description` of the View (optional).
+* The configuration for the resulting [metrics stream](./datamodel.md#events--data-stream--timeseries):
+  * The `description`.
 If not provided, the Instrument `description` would be used by default.
   * The `attribute keys` (optional).
 If not provided, all the attribute keys will be used by default (TODO: once the Hint API is available, the default behavior should respect the Hint if it is available).
   * The `extra dimensions` which come from Baggage/Context (optional).
 If not provided, no extra dimension will be used.
   * The `aggregation` (optional) to be used.
 If not provided, the default aggregation (based on the type of the Instrument) will be applied.

-If there is no Instrument meeting the selection criteria, or there are more than one Instruments meeting the selection criteria, the SDK SHOULD fail fast and let the caller know.
+If there is no Instrument meeting the selection criteria, the SDK SHOULD fail fast and let the caller know.

+If there are more than one Instruments meeting the selection criteria, individual language implementation can decide what is the proper behavior, as long as the behavior is well defined and deterministic.

 If there is no View registered, all the Instruments associated with the MeterProvider SHOULD be used.